-“The Roaring Twenties” screens at 1:30 p.m.
-Saturday, July 26, 2014 in the Durwood Film Vault of the Kansas City Central Library, 14W.
+“Stagecoach” screens at 1:30 p.m.
+Saturday, August 23, 2014 in the Durwood Film Vault of the Kansas City Central Library, 14W.
 10th St. Admission is free.
 It’s part of the year-long film series Hollywood’s Greatest Year, featuring movies released in 1939.

 From the moment it hit the nation’s movie screens in March of 1939, John Ford’s “Stagecoach” was declared a masterpiece.

 Not just a pretty good Western, but a masterpiece.
 Never before had an “oater” earned that sort of praise.

 Not only did “Stagecoach” redefine the possibilities of an overworked and underappreciated genre, but it made a first-class star of John Wayne, who had been kicking around for nearly a decade in B-movie purgatory.

 Today, 75 years later, “Stagecoach” remains on virtually every list of the best Westerns ever made.

 Ironically, Ford almost didn’t get it made at all.

 Though he had filmed dozens of silent Westerns in the 1920s, Ford was pretty much out of the cowboy business by 1939.
 Throughout the ‘30s he had made comedies, adventures, costume dramas – just about every sort of motion picture.
 But Ford was considered a prestige director and Westerns were widely considered to be matinee fodder: cheap, cliché-riddled, horse-heavy melodramas aimed at little boys and men who still thought like little boys.

 The big studios hardly ever made Westerns any more, leaving them to a handful of low-budget production companies.
 Most Westerns didn’t even get reviewed by the newspapers.

 But Ford loved Westerns.
 He saw in the genre’s clichés possibilities for commenting on what would become his favorite cinematic theme: What it means to be an American.